-Description Conceptual Illustration (not to scale) Zero Lot Line Dwelling A single-family detached dwelling with front and rear setbacks and a single side setback.
+Conceptual Illustration (not to scale) Description Zero Lot Line Dwelling A single-family detached dwelling with front and rear setbacks and a single side setback.
 The single side setback comprises the equivalent of two side yards of a conventional single-family detached dwelling.
 Public wastewater service is required.
-Street Single-Family Attached Dwelling Two attached single-family dwellings located on two separately owned lots that share a common firewall along the interior lot line, providing for separate fee-simple ownership of both lots.
-Public wastewater service is required.
-Street Two-Family Dwelling A building located on a single lot designed or altered for occupancy by two families and entirely separated from any other dwelling by setbacks on all sides.
+This Housing Type is permitted with public wastewater service or a locally permitted private waste water system.
+(Amended January 21, 2020 PC 2020-01) Street Single-Family Attached Dwelling Two attached single-family dwellings located on two separately owned lots that share a common firewall along the interior lot line, providing for separate feesimple ownership of both lots.
+This Housing Type is permitted with public wastewater service or a locally permitted private waste water system.
+(Amended January 21, 2020 PC 2020-01) Street Two-Family Dwelling A building located on a single lot designed or altered for occupancy by two families and entirely separated from any other dwelling by setbacks on all sides.
 A single proprietor owns both dwelling units.
-Street
+This Housing Type is permitted with public wastewater service or a locally permitted private waste water system.
+(Amended January 21, 2020 PC 2020-01)